mycode-hub/flight-management-system/README.md

-# Real-Time Flight Management System Backend
+# Real-Time Flight Management System

-This project is a production-ready, real-time backend for a flight management and booking system.
-It is built with Python and FastAPI, designed to handle flight searches, bookings, and administration with high concurrency and reliability.
+This project is a production-ready, real-time backend and frontend for a flight management and booking system.
+It is built with Python, FastAPI, and React, designed to handle flight searches, bookings, and administration with high concurrency and reliability.

 ## Key Features

 *   **Admin API:** Endpoints for adding, updating, and deleting flights.
 *   **Flight Search:** A fast, cached search endpoint to find flights by source, destination, and date.
+*   **Airport Autosuggest:** An endpoint to provide a list of available airports for search suggestions.
 *   **Concurrent Booking:** A booking system that safely handles concurrent requests and prevents overbooking by using Redis for atomic seat management.
 *   **Scalable Architecture:** Built on a containerized architecture with Docker, allowing the system to be easily scaled.
 *   **Extensible:** Designed to be extensible with features like real-time notifications and mock payment services.